-He believes within 10 years we will want to expand that parking lot or modify it and will have to pull

-48 Parks and Recreation Committee has already requested it be extended he definitely believes there is a
+He believes within 10 years we will want to expand that parking lot or modify it and will have to pull this fencing up and redo it.
+He does not believe fencing that will last 50 years is needed.
+Since the Parks and Recreation Committee has already requested it be extended he definitely believes there is a need.

-- 1 need.
 He has concerns regarding who is using the parking lot.
-He is of the opinion the fencing at - 2 Bishop Field is more industrial and doesn't really fit the Town Center as well. - 3 - Councilor Albert spoke of the winter maintenance and plowing of the lot.
+He is of the opinion the fencing at Bishop Field is more industrial and doesn't really fit the Town Center as well.

+Councilor Albert spoke of the winter maintenance and plowing of the lot.
 He questioned if a frontend loader may have to be used to address snow once the fence is erected.
-Director Fox stated the fence would be constructed in such a way that they would be able to maintain the lot, e.g., would not - 7 crowd the fence right up to the asphalt area (likely leave 5' all around). - 8 - 9 Director Fox indicated he would visit a fence company and bring back ideas that are durable, long 10 lasting, and attractive. - 11 - Councilor Harrington questioned chaining the picnic tables, etc., noting the items were moved during the 4th of July holiday.
+Director Fox stated the fence would be constructed in such a way that they would be able to maintain the lot, e.g., would not crowd the fence right up to the asphalt area (likely leave 5' all around).

+Director Fox indicated he would visit a fence company and bring back ideas that are durable, long lasting, and attractive.

+Councilor Harrington questioned chaining the picnic tables, etc., noting the items were moved during the 4th of July holiday.
 Director Fox stated they can be chained; however, that would not guarantee the items would not be moved.
-Director Fox spoke of a new style (heavier) table that will be seen in the parks. - 16 - 17 Councilor Albert commented one way to protect a specific area is to create better visibility.
-He - 18 questioned if there is a means of mitigating some of the brush along the shore to create that visibility. - 19 Director Fox stated the area can be walked with Chief Roy and her staff to determine if there are areas - 20 where pruning would be advantageous.
-Once the Souhegan River Trail project is completed the whole - 21 are by the Chamberlain Bridge will be cleared of brush.
-Chief Roy has been copied on the emails - relating to increased activity at the park and has indicated patrols will increase in the area. - 23
+Director Fox spoke of a new style (heavier) table that will be seen in the parks.

+Councilor Albert commented one way to protect a specific area is to create better visibility.
+He questioned if there is a means of mitigating some of the brush along the shore to create that visibility.
+Director Fox stated the area can be walked with Chief Roy and her staff to determine if there are areas where pruning would be advantageous.
+Once the Souhegan River Trail project is completed the whole are by the Chamberlain Bridge will be cleared of brush.
+Chief Roy has been copied on the emails relating to increased activity at the park and has indicated patrols will increase in the area.

-24 3.
-Investment Policy
+3. Investment Policy

-- 25 Submitted by Finance Director Paul T. Micali - 26 The Town Council to review and consider the approval of the Town's Investment Policy, for the - investment of public funds held by the Town Treasurer, in accordance with RSA 35:9 and RSA - 28 41:29 for FY 2018-19. - State Statute requires review and approval of the Investment Policy on a yearly basis.
+Submitted by Finance Director Paul T. Micali

+The Town Council to review and consider the approval of the Town's Investment Policy, for the investment of public funds held by the Town Treasurer, in accordance with RSA 35:9 and RSA 41:29 for FY 2018-19.

+State Statute requires review and approval of the Investment Policy on a yearly basis.
 The policy has remained unchanged and is fairly restrictive.
 Assistant Town Manager/Finance Director Micali stated he does not talk to any bank if they are not offering 100% collateralization of Town funds.
-Were a bank to come forward with an unbelievable rate, the investment policy allows the Town the ability to consider unsecured deposits and investments. - 35
+Were a bank to come forward with an unbelievable rate, the investment policy allows the Town the ability to consider unsecured deposits and investments.

-36 MOTION made by Councilor Harrington and seconded by Councilor Koenig to approve the

-Town of Merrimack Investment Policy for the investment of public funds held by the Town

-Treasurer, in accordance with RSA 35:9 and RSA 41:29 for FY 2018-19.
+MOTION made by Councilor Harrington and seconded by Councilor Koenig to approve the Town of Merrimack Investment Policy for the investment of public funds held by the Town Treasurer, in accordance with RSA 35:9 and RSA 41:29 for FY 2018-19.
 MOTION CARRIED 7-0-0

-41 4.
-Fiscal Year End Review
+4. Fiscal Year End Review

-- 42 Submitted by Finance Director Paul T. Micali - 43 The Town Council to consider the authorization of a request to transfer \$7,500 from the Fire 44 Department's budget to the Welfere Department's budget to cover Welfere's everyment budget in - Department's budget to the Welfare Department's budget to cover Welfare's overspent budget, in accordance with RSA 32:10. - 46
+Submitted by Finance Director Paul T. Micali The Town Council to consider the authorization of a request to transfer \$7,500 from the Fire Department's budget to the Welfare Department's budget to cover Welfare's overspent budget, in accordance with RSA 32:10.